rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 But this is also something you will not notice without putting the system under load.

-6.4.4 Summary

 #### 6.5 Embedding REST Entities

 6.5.1 Entities

-As an example I chose the resources Product and Category

 As an example I chose the resources Product and Category from the e-commerce domain.

-Note that here is a list of product items linked from a category,
+Note that here is a list of product items linked from a category.

 6.5.2 The Use-Case

 API is to retrieve the top 20 products from a category.

-API is to retrieve the top 20 products from a category.
 To retrieve these together with product details, a client needs 21 GET requests on the first go.

 6.5.3 Resource Embedding with HAL

-Hypertext Application Language (HAL)
+Hypertext Application Language (HAL): encodes any resource using the

-HAL encodes any resource using the <resource> tag and has its own <link> tag.
+<resource> tag and has its own <link> tag.

-6.5.4 Better Resource Embedding

-6.5.5 Bottom Line

 ### 7 Workflow

+📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜📜

 #### 7.1 Coding in Katas